 How to Handle Web Table in Selenium

 What is a Web Table in Selenium?

 A Web Table in Selenium is a WebElement used for the tabular representation of data or information.
-The data or information displayed can be either static or dynamic.
-Web table and its elements can be accessed using WebElement functions and locators in Selenium.
-A typical example of a web table would be product specifications displayed on an eCommerce platform.
+The data displayed can be either static or dynamic.
+Web table cells and rows are accessed through WebElement methods combined with locators.
+A typical example is the product specifications grid shown on an eCommerce product page.

+How to Handle Web Table in Selenium